vAMSYS-LTD/documentation/orwell/liveries and pireps/page.md

 - **Status**: PIREP status and a timestamp of when the status was assigned
 - **Network**: Logged online network
 - **Sim**: Logged flight simulator

-## PIREP View

-You can view any PIREP by clicking on an eye icon in the PIREP List

-### Actions

-Actions you can perform on the PIREP

-- **Accept PIREP**: Sets an Accepted status to the PIREP (Awarded points, awarded hours)
-- **Reject PIREP**: Sets a Rejected status to the PIREP (No points, awarded hours)
-- **Invalidate PIREP**: Sets an Invalidated status to the PIREP (No points, no hours)
-- **Set as Reply Needed**: Sets a Reply Needed state, meaning the Pilot has to react to the PIREP before being able to book or start logging any flight. **In that case, it is needed to leave a comment, so the Pilot knows what to reply to.**
-- **PIREP List for Pilot**: Shows a list of Pilot's PIREPs

-### Other sections
-- **Internal Pilot & PIREP Notes**: All internal Pilot and submitted PIREP Notes will be visible here.
-These notes are not visible to the Pilot.
-- **PIREP Comments**: All comments from the vAMSYS Robot and the Staff can be visible there.
-These comments are visible to the Pilot.
-- **PIREP Details**: All the details regarding the booked flight major logged data are visible here
-- **Flight Details**: All the logged flight details are visible here.
-All the times are Zulu (UTC) times
-- **Points**: The awarded/deducted points from the Scoring groups
-- **Route**: Pilot route, which the pilot had filed during the booking, and a Company Route (if filed in the VDS), which is the route from the VDS.
-Calllsign, Flight Number, Cost Index, and Flight Level correlate to the values set in the VDS to the booked route
-- **Weather**: Logged METARs from the time of departure and arrival.
-- **Compare**: Statistics of average values for other PIREPs between relevant citypair.